rafael-pinho/dot-files/README.md

 Linux configuration files and scripts.

 This is not a project.
 This is just my linux config files and scripts.
-I put here because is better than a backup and I can document all here.
-But you can use too.
-To use any file you can clone this repo with git or:
+I put this files here because is better than backup and I can document all here.
+Well, you can use this files too.
+Just clone or:

 ```
 curl file-raw-url > my-new-file.sh